 - 2 tablespoon granulated sugar

-- Use a medium cookie scoop to scoop the cookie dough from the bowl, take a spatula and level off any excess cookie dough.
+- Use a medium cookie scoop to scoop the cookie dough.
 Roll the dough into a ball with your hands.
-Place dough ball on a parchment-lined small baking sheet.
-This should yield 17 dough balls.
+Place the rolled balls aside until you're ready to roll in sugar.
 The dough does not need to be refrigerated.

-- Add granulated sugar and powdered sugar in two separate bowls.
+- Add the granulated sugar and powdered sugar in two separate bowls.
 When ready to bake, roll the cookie dough in granulated sugar first, then in powdered sugar.
-Place them on another parchment-lined baking sheets about 2 inches apart.
-Bake for 11 - 12 minutes.
-Bake one tray at a time in the middle of the oven.
+Place them on another parchment-lined baking sheet about 2 inches apart.